 Use SQL Server Management Studio (SSMS) on Windows to manage SQL Server on Linux

-This topic shows how to use SQL Server Management Studio (SSMS) to connect to SQL Server 2017 on Linux.
+This article shows how to use SQL Server Management Studio (SSMS) to connect to SQL Server 2017 on Linux.
 SSMS is a Windows application, so use SSMS when you have a Windows machine that can connect to a remote SQL Server instance on Linux.

 After successfully connecting, you run a simple Transact-SQL (T-SQL) query to verify communication with the database.